Star-Lord: Master of the Sun

-It was later revealed that Quill had in fact not died and was transported to an entirely different universe after the Alt. continuum Kree Tech bomb exploded.
-He was taken in by a pair of travelers on this new world, Mors and Aradia, whom he eventually acquitted himself to both as friends as well as family and eventually lovers while spending more than one-hundred and eighty seven years running a gauntlet of escapades with them.
-He came to see that his Element Gun had changed significantly since when last he used it, initially the blaster had a finite charge on which elements he could churn out at which succession.
-But because he'd used it to siphon the divine energies of Olympus's pantheon.
-He found that use of the gun didn't seem to diminish its power supply.
-Whilst out camping with his new companions, Quill's fears, including an underlying suspicion as to why his personal keepsake never lost its juice were confirmed by the reappearance of the mad Olympians.
-Whom revealed the constant use of Peter's signature weapon that bound and drained their powers freed the petty gods from captivity with each usage of which and now they seek to reacquire their stolen might from him by any means necessary.
+However, Quill did not die in the blast, and was instead transported to a different universe after the explosion.
+He was taken in by a pair of travelers on this new world, Mors and Aradia, to whom he eventually acquitted himself both as friends as well as family and eventually lovers, while spending more than one-hundred and eighty seven years running a gauntlet of escapades with them.
+He came to see that his Element Gun had changed significantly since when last he used it; initially the blaster had a finite charge on which elements he could churn out at which succession, but because he'd used it to siphon the divine energies of Olympus's pantheon, he found that use of the gun didn't seem to diminish its power supply.
+Whilst out camping with his new companions, Quill's fears, including an underlying suspicion as to why his personal keepsake never lost its juice, were confirmed by the reappearance of the mad Olympians.
+They revealed the constant use of Peter's signature weapon that bound and drained their powers also freed the petty gods from captivity with each usage, and that now they sought to reacquire their stolen might from him by any means necessary.
 Feeling responsible for bringing their wrath down upon their world, Quill opts to take a portal back to his universe to lead them away from his new home.
-In doing so he is met by the Master who states; having passed the test of his new life, he will make Quill into the one true Star Lord: The Master of the Sun.
-Arriving on Spartax in time to witness a symbiote dragon laying waste to his homeworld, Star Lord was caught up on all the events he'd missed and - with Nova's help - dove into the dragon and confronted the dark god of the symbiotes, Knull.
+In doing so he is met by the Master who states that having passed the test of his new life, he will make Quill into the one true Star Lord: The Master of the Sun.
+Arriving on Spartax in time to witness a symbiote dragon laying waste to his homeworld, Star Lord catches up on all the events he'd missed, and, with Nova's help, dove into the dragon and confronted Knull, the dark god of the symbiotes.
 Knull attempted to infect Star Lord and the other Guardians with living abyss to turn them into his soldiers, but Star Lord used the power he had obtained from the Olympians to kill the dragon and render its living abyss inert.
-Despite his new powers making him a powerful contender against Knull, Quill refused to return to Earth and face him - instead opting to prepare for the return of the Olympians.
+Despite his new powers making him a powerful contender against Knull, Quill refused to return to Earth and face him, instead opting to prepare for the return of the Olympians.

+Imperial

+During the Imperial storyline, J'son and Peter Quill's half-sister Victoria are attacked as part of a conspiracy targeting galactic leaders.
+J'son is killed, while Victoria is poisoned and placed in stasis to slow the poison's effects.
+It is later revealed that Victoria survived and that her condition has stabilized; Peter assumes the throne of Spartax until she can recover.